 The only way to maintain and keep it lasting longer is by keeping it free of clogs.
 Note that if you have the disposer, it will at some point clog.
 But that doesn’t mean you can’t avoid the regular clogs.

-However, the best way to get rid of clogs is through preventing the clogs altogether.
+However, the best way to get rid of clogs is by preventing the clogs altogether.
 This you will do by frequently cleaning the disposer.
 Also, you should run the water through the time you are grinding and after you finish grinding.

 When the disposal is clogged or jammed, you can just reset it using the button below it to revive it.
-The reset button comes handy when the disposal unit suddenly shuts off.
+The reset button comes in handy when the disposal unit suddenly shuts off.